nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-20-pickle_rick.md

 ![screenshot14](../assets/images/pickle_rick/screenshot14.png)

 Nice!
-This proves that we can inject commands here.
-Before injecting any commands, I wanted to check the source code of this page in case I missed anything important:
+This proves that we can indeed inject commands here.
+Before doing so, I wanted to check the source code of this page in case I missed anything important:

 ![screenshot15](../assets/images/pickle_rick/screenshot15.png)

-We get yet another strange phrase: **Vm1wR1UxTnRWa2RUV0d4VFlrZFNjRlV3V2t0alJsWnlWbXQwVkUxV1duaFZNakExVkcxS1NHVkliRmhoTVhCb1ZsWmFWMVpWTVVWaGVqQT0==**
+We get yet another strange phrase (in the green comment).

 It seems that the phrase has been base64-encoded.
 After decoding it once, I realized that it has been base64-encoded multiple times in a row.
-Hence, after decoding and decoding, we find out that the phrase actually reads "**rabbit hole**.
+Hence, after decoding and decoding, we find out that the phrase actually reads **"rabbit hole"**.
 What a rabbit hole indeed.

 Alright, let's try executing some other commands.
 I first tried `ls`:

 ![screenshot16](../assets/images/pickle_rick/screenshot16.png)

-There is a file that interests me: **Sup3rS3cretPickl3Ingred.txt** I tried to `cat` it:
+There is a file that interests me: **Sup3rS3cretPickl3Ingred.txt**

+I tried to `cat` it:

 ![screenshot17](../assets/images/pickle_rick/screenshot17.png)

 Hmmm no luck there.
-With that, let's try to set up a reverse shell so that we can explore more freely in the target machine!
+With that, let's try to set up a reverse shell so that we can explore more freely within the target machine!
 We begin by checking whether Python is installed on the target (`python3 -V`):

 ![screenshot18](../assets/images/pickle_rick/screenshot18.png)

-Great, looks like Python3 is indeed installed.
+Great, looks like Python3 is installed.

-Next, we'll be using **pentestmonkey's** [reverse shell cheatsheet](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet) to find a Python-based reverse shell commmand:
+Next, we'll be using **pentestmonkey's** [reverse shell cheatsheet](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet) to find a Python-based reverse shell command:

 ![screenshot19](../assets/images/pickle_rick/screenshot19.png)